rthotakura97/decentralized-database/README.md

     third block's order could be 9923.
 They just need to be ordered later on, they shouldn't contain where in the file this block exists
 * Encrypt the blocks
 * Create k block keys.
-The key of each block is a hash private key, filename, and block number
+The key of each block is a hash of the secret key, filename, and block number
     * The block number is different than block order (i.e. they go 0, 1, 2, ..., k-1)
-* Send those blocks to different servers randomly
+* Send those blocks to different servers
+    * Two options: random or algorithmic
+        * Random --> more secure but slower assemble times
+        * Algorithmic --> less secure but faster assemble times
 * Save the blocks into hashmaps
     * Why hashmaps?
         * 0(1) access time